fugu-chop/launch_school/rb101_programming_foundations/lesson_5/lesson_5_notes.md

 arr2
 => ["a", "b", "c"]
 ```
 Remember, the __inner objects__ of the collections are __shared__.
 Even if you mutate that object by referencing it from within a particular array or other collection, it is the __inner object__ you are affecting rather than the *collection*.

-In the examples above, mutating methods were called on the object __within__ the array rather than the array itself.
+In the example below, mutating methods were called on the object __within__ the array rather than the array itself.
+Note that __mutating__ the object is different from __reassigning__ the object!
 ```
 arr1 = ["a", "b", "c"]
 arr2 = arr1.dup